cfoust/cy/docs/src/quick-start.md

 {{story cast cy/replay}}

+`cy`'s most important feature is that it records all of your terminal sessions in their entirety and lets you jump back in time and replay them at will.
+It has an interface called **replay mode** that is conceptually similar to `tmux`'s `copy-mode`, but also gives you access to time controls.

+You open replay mode for a given pane by typing `ctrl+a` `p`.

+Replay mode is powerful and complicated, but for basic usage you can move through time using the left and right arrow keys and hit `space` to play and pause.
+For more information, refer to [the chapter dedicated to replay mode](./replay-mode.md) and [the list of all of its key bindings](./default-keys.md#replay-mode).

 ## 4. Creating a new shell

+{{story cast cy/shell}}

 To create a new shell, type `ctrl+a` `j`.
 This creates a new pane running your default shell in your current working directory.
 You can return to the old one with `ctrl+l`; this cycles between all of the panes in the current **group**.
 In `cy`, a group is just a container for panes or other groups.